Debra H. Tuttle, J.D.

 Mediation Services, Inc.

 John Crandall attended Marquette University in Milwaukee, Wisconsin where he obtained a Bachelor of Science degree in total Quality Management/Operations Management in 1998.
 John’s experience includes 11 years working for the United States Bankruptcy Court for the Eastern District of Wisconsin, where he worked for the Chief Bankruptcy Judge.
 He continued his service to the bankruptcy community at Washington Mutual where he managed the bankruptcy and litigation portfolios.
 John had responsibilities over bankruptcy, loss mitigation, property preservation, hazard claims, collateral documents, small balance commercial loans and the valuations portfolio for Litton Loan Servicing, a Goldman Sachs company.
 In addition to those duties, he concentrated on contract management, acquisitions, and other default related areas within the organization.
 He has over 20 years experience in the industry, and is currently a member of the NACTT, ABI, and a Board Member on the Servicer Advisory group for the USFN.
-He is currently a vice-president in servicing at Associated Bank.
+He is currently Senior Vice President, Director of Default Services and Retail Loan Servicing / Retail Banking at Associated Bank.

 Catherine Doyle, J.D.